Learning a Restricted Boltzmann Machine using biased Monte Carlo sampling: Conclusion

-Despite the impressive performance of the TMC model in clustered datasets, it comes with a very two important drawbacks: first, it is much slower than the traditional alternate sampling in terms of computation time, because the global constraint introduces correlations between the visible (or hidden) variables thus breaking the conditional independence of the two layers.
-For this reason, alternative approaches involving only local constraints should be considered in the future to regain parallel performance.
+Despite the impressive performance of the TMC model on clustered datasets, it has two important drawbacks: First, it is much slower than the traditional alternative sampling method in terms of computation time because the global constraint introduces correlations between the visible (or hidden) variables, thus removing the conditional independence of the two layers that favors parallelization.
+For this reason, alternative approaches involving only local constraints should be considered in the future to restore parallel performance.
+A possible improvement could be to constrain the value of some hidden nodes with a condition that does not remove the conditional independence.
+However, a clever mechanism must be found to select the hidden nodes to be fixed.
 Second, the dimensionality of the constraints.
-Since we need to integrate the potential accurately, we need to discretize the space in as many dimensions as the number of constraints, making the method cumbersome to use already with three constraints, and probably impossible for more.
+Since we need to integrate the potential exactly, we need to discretize the space into as many dimensions as the number of constraints allows.
+This makes the method cumbersome even with three constraints and probably impossible with more.

 \paragraph*{Acknowledgments} This work was supported by the Comunidad de Madrid and the Complutense University of Madrid (Spain) through the Atracción de Talento programs (Refs.
-2019-T1/TIC-13298, for A.D. and 2019-T1/TIC-12776 for B.S.), and partially funded by PGC2018-094684-B-C21 funded by Ministerio de Econom\'{\i}a y Competitividad, Agencia Estatal de Investigaci\'on and Fondo Europeo de Desarrollo Regional (FEDER) (Spain and European Union).
-N.B. wants to thanks the Theoretical Physics department at the University Complutense de Madrid for the welcoming and support during his stay.
+2019-T1/TIC-13298 for A.D. and 2019-T1/TIC-12776 for B.S.), the Banco Santander and the UCM (grant PR44/21-29937); and Ministerio de Econom\'{\i}a y Competitividad, Agencia Estatal de Investigaci\'on and Fondo Europeo de Desarrollo Regional (FEDER) (Spain and European Union) through the grants.
+PID2021-125506NA-I00 and PGC2018-094684-B-C21.
+N.B. would like to thank the Department of Theoretical Physics of the Complutense University of Madrid for the kind reception and support during his stay.